Last Updated on September 29, 2022 by Allard John Keeley

 - A detailed written explanation why the evidence listed previously (wedding photos etc.) is not available.
 Include any evidence you can obtain of your relationship with the Sponsor.

-Much of the above may only be required if you did NOT answer YES to questions a through d in part 7: PROOF OF RELATIONSHIP TO SPONSOR in form IMM5533/IMM5589/IMM5629 which you can read about in Chapter 9.
+Much of the above may only be required if you did NOT answer YES to questions a through d in part 7: PROOF OF RELATIONSHIP TO SPONSOR in form IMM5533/IMM5589/IMM5629 which you can read about here.

 Note that as our example Primary Applicant is from Brazil, no additional supporting documents are required.
 However, you must check by going here to ensure whether additional supporting documents are required, based on the country of residence and citizenship of your sponsored spouse/partner (the principal applicant).